Crop Residues, their Types, Management and Uses

 Cakes

-The high water absorption property of cereal straw serves as an excellent material for animal bedding.
-Using straws further for keeping animals clean makes it easier to manage manure and limit the leaching of nutrients.
+Cereal straw’s high water absorption property is an excellent material for animal bedding.
+Using straws further to keep animals clean makes it easier to manage manure and limit the leaching of nutrients.
 This can be later used as organic waste for plants.

 Composting

-Crop residues should be treated as a valuable resource to enhance productivity and improve soil quality and sustainability.
+Crop residues should be treated as valuable to enhance productivity and improve soil quality and sustainability.

-Agricultural crop residues and their proper management can also play an important role in helping society cope with increased greenhouse gas emissions from the burning of fossil fuels.
+Agricultural crop residues and their proper management can also play an essential role in helping society cope with increased greenhouse gas emissions from the burning of fossil fuels.

-This is due to the increasing use of biofuels, labor-intensive techniques used for composting, the use of advanced construction materials and a decrease in crafting.
-Few countries have also stopped using residues as feed for animals.
+This is due to the increasing use of biofuels, labor-intensive techniques for composting, advanced construction materials, and decreased crafting.
+A few countries have also stopped using residues as feed for animals.
 For sustainability, residue recycling must be promoted.

 References: